What is the most tax-efficient way to take a distribution from a retirement plan?

 If you decide to take a lump-sum distribution, income taxes are due on the total amount of the distribution (except for any after-tax contributions you’ve made) and are due in the year in which you cash out.
 Employers are required to withhold 20% automatically from the check and apply it toward federal income taxes, so you will receive only 80% of your total vested value in the plan.
 (Special rules apply to Roth accounts.)

 The advantage of a lump-sum distribution is that you can spend or invest the balance as you wish.
 The problem with this approach is parting with all those tax dollars.
 Income taxes on the total distribution are taxed at your marginal income tax rate.
 If the distribution is large, it could easily move you into a higher tax bracket.
-Distributions taken prior to age 59½ are subject to 10% federal income tax penalty.
+Distributions taken prior to age 59½ are subject to a 10% federal income tax penalty.
 (Special rules may apply if you were born before 1936.)

 Deferring taxes with a rollover